 Example of ecommerce website

-In this article, I will define a subject to well understand this practice.
-I am the Product Owner of a new company that wants to create a carton sales website.
+In this article, I will define a scenario to help you better understand this practice.
+Imagine that I am the Product Owner of a new company looking to create an e-commerce website for selling cardboard products.

 Definition of our personas